knjk04/Bookshelf/README.md

   - Search for a book title and get a list of the top results showing the book title, the corresponding author, the rating of the book on Google Books and the number of ratings

+  - Find out more information about a book (number of pages, publisher and published date)

   - Voice search